 Path 824 heads west, leading down towards the Gaudeamushütte (1,263 m).
 This cosy mountain hut is an inviting option for a refreshment stop or even your first overnight stay.
 Enjoy the fascinating view into Ellmauer Tor!

-starting from the Gruttenhütte mountain hut, hike west on road 14a of the Wilder-Kaiser-Steig trail (WKS) 823 for the first 15 minutes as you head beneath the Kaiserkopf (2,171 m, summit between Ellmauer Halt and Treffauer).
-Stay on the Wilder-Kaiser-Steig trail heading in a northwesterly direction, walking beneath the Treffauer and Tuxeck summits via the Lenggries (one of the largest gravel cirques in the Wilder Kaiser region).
-As you pass by mountain pines and through mountain forests, the Kitzbühel Alps and the glaciers of the Hohe Tauern mountain range are always in view.
+Starting from the Gruttenhütte mountain hut, hike west on road 14a for the first 15 minutes.
+At the next singpost you turn over a few steps onto the Wilder-Kaiser-Steig trail (WKS) 823.
+You hike in southwesterly direction, beneath the Treffauer and Tuxeck summits via the Lenggries (one of the largest gravel cirques in the Wilder Kaiser region), you pass by mountain pines and through mountain forests.
+The Kitzbühel Alps and the glaciers of the Hohe Tauern mountain range are always in view.
 The wild and romantic Kaiser-Hochalm Alpine pasture, which is located below the Sonnenstein mountain, does not feature any establishments that serve food but is still a wonderful photo opportunity.

 Continue on the Wilder-Kaiser-Steig trail 821/823 to Steiner-Hochalm mountain hut (1,257 m; only serves drinks).
 Enjoy a pleasant rest, with innkeepers Maridi and Peter often also serving up spontaneous harp music and song.